huoshenlaile/gpu-perf/README.md

 ```bash
 python benchmark.py --device cuda:0 --types fp64,fp32,fp16,bf16
 ```
-Notice for certain devices, you need to increase the `--matmul-size` to see the peak performance.
-For example, `--matmul-size 8192` is recommended for NVIDIA RTX 5090.
+Notice for certain devices, you need to increase the `--m`, `--m`, `--k` to see the peak performance.